gomods/athens/docs/content/configuration/storage.md

   [SingleFlight]
       [SingleFlight.Redis]
-          # Endpoint is the redis endpoint for the single flgiht mechanism
+          # Endpoint is the redis endpoint for the single flight mechanism
           # Env override: ATHENS_REDIS_ENDPOINT
           Endpoint = "127.0.0.1:6379"